catalyzeio/stratum-docs/networks.md

 ### How do I choose which IP addresses to whitelist?

-Choose the above IP addresses to whitelist based on the Pod URL provided for your Catalyze environment.
+Choose the above IP addresses to whitelist based on the Pod URL provided for your Datica environment.

 ***Example:***